Rwanda

 1900

-Foundation of the first Catholic Mission in Save by priests belonging to the Society of African Missionaries.
+Foundation of the first Catholic Mission in Save by priests belonging to the Society of Missionaries of Africa.

 1916

-The Belgian troops expel the few German officers and the country passes under Belgian military administration.
+The Belgian troops chased away the few German officers and the country passed under Belgian military administration.

 1922 Belgium receives the mandate from the League of Nations on the "Territories of Ruanda-Urundi"